http://localhost:8081/api/greeting

 Step 4.
 Add Validation and Error Handling

-So far, we’ve created an API and tested the HTTP request with a third-party client, and then published the API to Exchange.
-Now we’ll use Studio to add validation and a unit test.
-In Studio, we’ll use the scaffolding already created to:
+So far, you’ve created an API and tested the HTTP request with a third-party client, and then published the API to Exchange.
+Now you’ll use Studio to add validation and a unit test.
+In Studio, you’ll use the scaffolding that’s already created to:

 -